anon-blue/anon.blue/README.txt

                      Heu, need a trip
                                                         hello susan!
-                     coucou pas de singe        hi this is me susan=)       hou hou as you know,       goodbye world
+                     coucou pas de singe        hi this is me susan=)       no p leeeeaaaaaaaase,       goodbye world
                Eat a monkey and see the balloun....
-Yes, a singe in a strange wa y of life
+Yes, a singe in a strange wa y of life                            no  i dont like this song.

-                                         ččhgfttzg<
+                     Yes, I love this song too

                                        hjjjjks1s1     Astro to try?
                                aa AAAA aaaaaaaaaaaaaaaaaaaaaaaaaaaccccccccsccccc